ibm-cloud-docs/Registry/registry_trusted_content.md

 3. The first time that you push a signed image to a new repository, the command creates two signing keys, the root key and repository key, and stores them in your local machine.
 Enter and save secure passphrases for each key, and then [back up your keys](#trustedcontent_backupkeys).
 Backing up your keys is critical because your [recovery options](/docs/services/Registry?topic=registry-ts_index#ts_recoveringtrustedcontent) are limited.

-   This step is required only on the first time that you push to a signed repository.
+   This action is only required the first time that you push a signed repository.
    {: tip}

 ## Pulling a signed image